grafana/loki/docs/sources/fundamentals/overview/comparisons.md

 queried using a JSON object to define a query (called the Query DSL) or through the Lucene query language.

-In comparison, Loki in single-binary mode can store data on-disk, but in horizontally-scalable mode data is stored in a cloud storage system such as S3, GCS, or Cassandra.
+In comparison, Grafana Loki in single-binary mode can store data on-disk, but in horizontally-scalable mode data is stored in a cloud storage system such as S3, GCS, or Cassandra.
 Logs are stored in plaintext form tagged with a set of label names and values, where only the label pairs are indexed.
 This tradeoff makes it